quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Acknowledgments {#acknowledgments}
 {:numbered="false"}

-The authors would like to thank Martin Thomson, Mike Bishop, Nick Banks, Ryan Hamilton, and Roberto Peon for their input and contributions.
+The authors would like to thank Nick Banks, Mike Bishop, Ryan Hamilton, Roberto Peon, Anthony Rossi, and Martin Thomson for their input and contributions.